 You may take an exam after (or before) the scheduled date only if you receive my permission before the day of the test.
 If you miss an exam, your grade will be based on the remaining 3 exams.
 Keep in mind that the 4th exam is mandatory.
-If you miss more than one exam, then the exam can only be made up if you (a) receive my permission before the day of the exam or (b) have a valid excuse (note from a doctor, judge, etc.).
+If you miss more than one exam, then the exam can only be made up if you (a) receive my permission before the day of the exam or (b) have a valid excuse.